 Calls seem to be the most important metric to a lot of our clients.
 I feel it's a thermometer for how busy it feels to the owner on site.
 The more calls coming, the more business feels busy.

 Kira Krostag, CEO / Founder, Site Smart Marketing

 They don't just tell where the call came from; they unveil how the marketing spend on channels like Google Ads plays a role in triggering those calls.

 Suddenly, every conversation in a call center takes on a new dimension.
 Behind each call lies a wealth of call metrics that serve as a guiding light for making marketing decisions.
 By dissecting these metrics, marketers are not just making informed choices, they are actively aligning their marketing strategy with their business goals.

 Stay tuned as we delve deeper into this exciting world where track calls meet marketing insights, and where every phone call becomes a step towards achieving business goals.
 Because in this world, every ring brings your client closer to the sound of success.

 What Is Call Tracking and How Does It Work?

 Call tracking is a technology that bridges the gap between marketing efforts and customer actions.
-In its simplest form, call tracking assigns unique numbers to different marketing campaigns.
-This allows marketers to trace the origins of phone calls and pinpoint which campaigns encourage potential customers to reach out.
+In its simplest form, call tracking assigns unique telephone numbers to different marketing campaigns.
+This allows marketers to trace the origins of calls and pinpoint which campaigns encourage potential customers to reach out.
 Whether it's a captivating Google Ad, an engaging social media post, or an effective landing page, call tracking helps marketers identify where their tactics hit the mark.

 The most important thing for our clients is to have the phone ringing and qualified leads coming in.
 That's why we focus on SEO strategies that drive bottom-of-the-sales-funnel, high-intent search traffic.
 We don't just aim for increased traffic, but instead, we measure our success by the number of leads and ROI generated for our clients.